Musk says Twitter may charge slight fee for commercial, government users | Technology

 Musk says Twitter may charge slight fee for commercial, government users

-"Twitter will always be free for casual users, but maybe a slight cost for commercial/government users," Musk said in a tweet https://twitter.com/elonmusk/status/1521630589710872576.
+"Twitter will always be free for casual users, but maybe a slight cost for commercial/government users," Musk said in a tweet.
+"Some revenue is better than none!" he added in another tweet.
 Twitter declined to comment when contacted by Reuters.

+Last week, Reuters reported that Musk told banks he would develop new ways to monetize tweets and crackdown on executive pay to slash costs at the social media platform company.
+Musk also told the banks he planned to develop features to grow business revenue, including new ways to make money out of tweets that contain important information or go viral, sources told Reuters.

+At the annual Met Gala in New York on Monday, Musk said the reach of Twitter was currently only "niche," and he would want a much bigger percentage of the country to be on it.
+Musk, also the chief executive officer of top electric vehicle maker Tesla Inc, has been suggesting a raft of changes to Twitter since last month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)